Jilpadalia/Jilpadalia/README.md

 # Hi, I'm Jil padalia 👋

 ### A Passionate Developer | Nirma University
 Welcome to my GitHub!
-I'm a [Your Job Title] with a passion for [Something You’re Passionate About].
+I'm a Software developer with a passion for developing innovative products.
 I enjoy working on challenging projects, learning new technologies, and solving real-world problems with code.

 ---